 Tony Campolo is a professor of Sociology at Eastern College in St. Davids, Pennsylvania, and is the founder and President of the Evangelical Association for the Promotion of Education, a collection of ministries that serve at-risk youth in urban America.
 The author of twenty-six books, his Ph.D. is from Temple University.
 He is also an ordained minister in the American Baptist Convention and serves as associate pastor of Mt.
 Carmel Baptist Church in West Philadelphia.

-Aubrey H. Ducker, Jr. is an attorney living in Orlando, Florida.
+Aubrey H. Ducker Jr. is an attorney living in Orlando, Florida.
 He grew up in Chattanooga and Cookeville, Tennessee.
 After high school he joined the Navy and served as nuclear electrician on the USS George Bancroft.
 He earned a B.A. degree from the University of Central Florida in journalism and legal studies and graduated from the University of Florida Levin College of Law.
 He established his private law office in 2000; his practice is primarily in Family Law and Elder Law.
-Aubrey is SS Director at College Park Baptist Church where he and his wife Laurie belong.
+Aubrey is Sunday school director at College Park Baptist Church.